Trial balance: definition, types and how to prepare

 An unadjusted trial balance captures your initial ledger data before any corrections.
 It shows your day-to-day transactions as first recorded.

-• Accruals: Adding unpaid bills or earned income
+• Accruals: Add unpaid bills or earned income not yet recorded

 These adjustments help you see your true financial position.